The basic rules for driving in Switzerland

 - Traffic on rotary intersections has priority, unless the signs indicate otherwise;

 - Police cars, ambulances and fire trucks always have priority.
 This goes for trams as well, unless they're driving up a priority road;

 - You're required to stop for pedestrians who want to use a zebra crossing.
 Tram don't need to stop in such a case;

 - Driving is not allowed from a blood alcohol level of 0.5 g/l.
+A much lower maximum applies to professional drivers and new drivers.
 It is highly recommended to not drink at all when you plan to drive;

 - Navigation devices may not contain POI's (Point Of Interest) of speed measurement devices, traffic light cameras, etc.;